 The knowledgeable Lecture Staff are experts in a variety of scientific fields.
 Gather in The Theater to hear fascinating tales of adventure and learn about the region’s endemic wildlife and remarkable nature.
 Other onboard diversions include spa treatments, a workout in the Fitness Center, and exquisite dining experiences.

 Scoresby Sund is named for the Arctic explorer and whaler William Scoresby who charted the region in 1822, an impressive undertaking considering the vastness of the area.
-Enjoy three full days exploring the largest and longest fjord in the world while discovering spectacular icebergs and fascinating wildlife.
+Spend your days exploring the largest and longest fjord in the world while discovering spectacular icebergs and fascinating wildlife.
 The onboard ornithologist will point out a variety of bird species.
 Watch for pink-footed geese and whooper swans as well as ducks, guillemot, auk, puffin, fulmar, kittiwake and tern.

 The excitement and anticipation will be high for everyone on board – Expedition Team members as well as guests.
 Together, experience the best of the region.
 Plans may include a cruise by Zodiac along the coastline to look for polar bear and musk ox, and a landing at Danmarksø to see the excellently preserved remains of an Inuit settlement, abandoned about 200 years ago.
-If lucky, spot lemmings and narwhals to the growing list of animal and bird species seen on this voyage.
+If very lucky, spot lemmings, snow hares and narwhals to add to the growing list of animal and bird species seen on this voyage.

 On the way to Iceland, head out on deck to watch for seabirds and whales.
 When not attending an informative lecture, take some time to peruse the well-stocked library, enjoy a fine cognac in the Connoisseur’s Corner or indulge in any of the other special amenities offered aboard ship.